rvanlaar/easy-transifex/README.rst

 It includes gunicorn and uses solr as the haystack backend.

-There is probably some configuration needed for your specific installation case. nens-transifex is meant to be configurable in an easy way.
+There is probably some configuration needed for your specific installation case. easy-transifex is meant to be configurable in an easy way.

 Installation
 ============